deis/deis/docs/understanding_deis/concepts.rst

 `backing services`_ as attached resources, in keeping with Twelve-Factor best practices.

-Applications can be decoupled this way, using simple `environment variables`_ to configure and attach to any services needed.
+Applications are attached to backing services using `environment variables`_.
-Apps are then free to scale up independently, to use services provided by other apps, or to switch easily to external or third-party vendor services.
+Because applications are decoupled from backing services, apps are free to scale up independently, to swap services provided by other apps, or to switch to external or third-party vendor services.

 See Also
 --------
+* :ref:`Architecture`
 * :ref:`Using Deis <using_deis>`
 * :ref:`Managing Deis <managing_deis>`
 * The `Twelve-Factor App`_